Trauma, Post Traumatic Stress Disorder (PTSD), and Anger Free Anger Management Classes for Veterans

 In a 2005 study conducted by the Department of Veteran affairs, it was estimated that 20 percent of 168,528 Iraqi veterans were diagnosed with some type of psychological disorder.
 Of that 20 percent, 1,641 were diagnosed with Post-traumatic Stress Disorder (PTSD).
 In another study conducted by the VA earlier this year, it was estimated that almost 12,500 of the 245,000 veterans were seen for problems and symptoms of PTSD in VA counseling centers.

 PTSD is an anxiety disorder that is developed following exposure or repeated exposure to an extreme stressor that includes actual or threatened death or serious injury.
-Onset of PTSD involves being exposed or repeatedly exposed to a traumatic event in which both of the following were present: the person experienced or witnessed an event that involved actual or threatened death or serious injury and the person’s response involved intense fear, helplessness, or horror.
+The onset of PTSD involves being exposed or repeatedly exposed to a traumatic event in which both of the following were present: the person experienced or witnessed an event that involved actual or threatened death or serious injury and the person’s response involved intense fear, helplessness, or horror.
 In addition, a person who is experiencing PTSD may persistently re-experience the traumatic event through recurrent and intrusive thoughts of the event, recurrent and distressing dreams of the event, acting or feeling as if the traumatic event was recurring, physiological reactivity such as sweating and increased heartbeat when internally or externally reminded of the event, or intense psychological distress such as anger or increased anxiety when internally or externally reminded of the event.

 Anger Management 818 can help if you or someone you know is experiencing PTSD related anger.
 Anger Management 818 offers weekly anger management classes that are free for all veterans attending voluntarily.
 Anger Management 818 can assist individuals in developing healthy skills to help manage and control anger, as well as teach skills for communication, empathy, and emotional intelligence.
 Understanding your anger and learning how to manage it will lead to a more fulfilling and healthy life.
 Learning healthy coping skills to PTSD related anger can assist in improving emotional well-being and relationships with others.
 Please contact Anger Management 818 for further information.